emmilco/howl/README.md

 # README

 Howl is a social media application designed to be beautiful, user-friendly home for long-form articles.

-Built in React as a single-page application with Redux state management and a Rails/Postgres backend.
+Built in React as a single-page application, with Redux state management, a Rails/Postgres backend, and a JSON view-layer constructed with Jbuilder.

 [Live demo here.](http://howlapp.herokuapp.com)